solo-io/solo-cop/blogs/workspaces/README.md

   - workspaces:
     - name: apis-team
     resources:
-    - kind: VIRTUAL_DESTINATION      # Import VirtualDestinations created in the backend-apis-team-config namespace on the mgmt-cluster
+    - kind: VIRTUAL_DESTINATION      # Import VirtualDestinations created in the apis-team-config namespace on the mgmt-cluster
       namespace: apis-team-config
       cluster: mgmt-cluster
     - kind: SERVICE                  # import kubernetes services from the apis namespace belonging to the apis team